“Don’t Tell My Mom”: A Guide to HIPAA Compliance for Minor Patients

 In addition, given the importance of privacy in mental health, many parents may willingly consent to their child’s confidentiality to increase the effectiveness of the therapy.
-Therapists should note, though, that the parent may limit or revoke this confidentiality agreement.
+Howver, therapists should note, that the parent may limit or revoke this confidentiality agreement.

 Finally, psychologists and therapists do not have to disclose psychotherapy notes to either a minor patient or that patient’s parents or guardians.
 HIPAA defines psychotherapy notes as notes written by a mental health professional while analyzing the contents of a conversation during a therapy session.
 They contain subjective impressions and help the therapist think through, evaluate, and plan the patient’s treatment.
 Unlike progress notes, they do not contain references to specific treatment interventions or medications prescribed.